BastianPoe/3D_Printing/models/oral-b_smartguide_stand/README.md

 ![Photo](photo.jpg)

 ## Disclaimer
-Trademark "Oral-B" belongs to their respective owners and is used here for reference only.
+Trademarks "Oral-B" and "Smartguide" belong to their respective owners and are used here for reference only.